hggfhggf/nitro-judge-predictor-library/README.md

 These scripts are intended for the official Judge Nitro environment and assume the existence of a `predictor` module, which is not available during local execution.
 As a result, running them locally can lead to import errors or other runtime issues.

+Warning:

+Before running the local evaluator, verify and update any file paths in pre_judging_script.py if necessary.

+The predictor.py file should be located in the same directory as the submission file/folder.

 ## ✅ Supported Submission Formats

 The current version supports the following submission formats: